jcorioland/terraform-azure-reference/README.md

 Like every piece of code, Terraform modules can be tested.
 [Terratest](https://github.com/gruntwork-io/terratest) is the tool I have used to write the test of the modules available in this repository.

-You can find more documentation about how to use Terratest to test Terraform modules developed for Azure [here](https://docs.microsoft.com/en-us/azure/terraform/terratest-in-terraform-modules).

-### Use Yeoman to generate your Terraform modules structure

-If you want to get started quickly with writing Terraform modules you can use Yeoman with the `az-terra-module` like described on [this page](https://docs.microsoft.com/en-us/azure/terraform/terraform-vscode-module-generator).

-It will generate all the structure for you, from Terraform HCL files to tests and Dockerfile.

 ## Modules of this reference architecture

 This reference architecture uses different Terraform module to deploy different set of components and deal with their different lifecyle: